 This page will provide you with information on registering and enrolling as a doctoral candidate.

 You must apply for admission as a doctoral candidate prior to beginning your dissertation.
-The application must be filed with the doctoral examination board for the subject in which you are pursuing your doctorate.
+The application must be filed with the Doctoral Examining Board for the subject in which you are pursuing your doctorate.
 If you are pursuing a doctorate in the Law Faculty, you must file the application with its dean.

-Since the examination board or the Office of the Dean requires time to review your materials, you should expect a processing time of several weeks (possibly longer during the semester breaks).
+Since the Examining Board or the Office of the Dean requires time to review your materials, you should expect a processing time of several weeks (possibly longer during the semester breaks).

 If you are an international applicant for doctoral study, please take note of the following information: